AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     c.
 (Optional) If desired, in **VPC**, change the VPC in which to deploy the instance.
 By default, the deploy process will deploy the instance in the same VPC as your controller.
 If you want to deploy the instance in a different VPC than where the controller is deployed, click **Customize Deployment** and select the VPC from the VPC list.

     d.
-In **Subnet**, specify the subnet (availability zone) in which to deploy the instance. **Note:** If you are using private mode, you must select a subnet with outbound Internet access in this step.
+In **Subnet**, specify the subnet (availability zone) in which to deploy the instance. **Note:** Each CoPilot instance must be launched in a *subnet* that has outbound Internet access.
+If you are using private mode, you also must select a *subnet* with outbound Internet access in this step.

     e.
 In **VM Size**, specify the VM size you want to provision for your instance.
 The default is a recommended minimum VM size for a single instance.
 See `Minimum Instance (VM) System Requirements for CoPilot`_ for information about instance sizing.
 You can accept the default or specify a custom instance configuration by ticking the **Customize Deployment** check box.